Thomas P. Campbell: Metropolitan Museum of Art

-2014 also saw the launch of a new interactive feature on the Met’s website and a new iPad app.
+2014 also saw the launch of a new interactive feature on the Met's website and a new iPad app.
 The website One Met.
-Many Worlds, “allows visitors to explore more than 500 highlights from the Museum’s encyclopedic collection in English, Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.”
+Many Worlds, "allows visitors to explore more than 500 highlights from the Museum's encyclopedic collection in English, Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish".
 The website presents individual works of art linked to universal themes and concepts and invites visitors to respond by pairing images playfully, poetically, and creatively.
-The iPad app, 82nd & Fifth, features curators from across the Museum discussing 100 works of art in the Met’s collection that change the way they see the world – “one work, one curator, two minutes at a time.”
+The iPad app, 82nd & Fifth, features curators from across the Museum discussing 100 works of art in the Met's collection that change the way they see the world – "one work, one curator, two minutes at a time".

-During Campbell’s tenure, the annual Met Iris and B. Gerald Cantor Roof Garden Commission was established.
+During Campbell's tenure, the annual Met Iris and B. Gerald Cantor Roof Garden Commission was established.
 Artists featured included, Huma Bhabha (2017), Adrián Villar Rojas (2016), Cornelia Parker (2016), Pierre Huyghe (2015), and Dan Graham with Günther Vogt (2014).

-Under Campbell’s direction, the Met’s attendance rose by more than 50% to a record seven million visitors yearly, “with audiences that are now more diverse than ever before”.
-Other accomplishments include the renovation of the American Wing, which took place in phases, with the first phase reopening in 2009 and the second phase, which included a new installation of American art spanning the 18th through 20th centuries, in January 2012 and renovating the greatly enlarged and reconceived Islamic Wing, to highlight both the diversity and the interconnectedness of the numerous cultures represented in the collection.
+Under Campbell's direction, the Met's attendance rose by more than 50% to a record seven million visitors yearly, "with audiences that are now more diverse than ever before".
+Other accomplishments include the renovation of the American Wing, which took place in phases, with the first phase reopening in 2009 and the second phase, which included a new installation of American art spanning the 18th through 20th centuries, in January 2012, and renovating the greatly enlarged and reconceived Islamic Wing, to highlight both the diversity and the interconnectedness of the numerous cultures represented in the collection.

+Campbell's ambitious plans to modernize the Met and its operations were met with resistance from some of the staff.